How to get the best deal on your rental

 During your Stay

-- Remember to protect the property owner (and your stuff!) by keeping the rental secured while you are away, just like you would in your own home.
+- Enjoy your stay!
+Make sure you protect the owner (and your stuff!) by keeping the vacation rental secured when you are away, exactly like you would in your own home.